What happens on Inauguration Day? What does “inauguration” mean? How do we “swear in” a president? Here are some inauguration fun facts.

 Who Administers the Oath of Office?

-The Oath of Office is usually administered by the Chief Justice of the U.S. Supreme Court.
-(It has been the practice since 1797.)
+The chief justice of the U.S. Supreme Court usually administers the Oath of Office.
+(This has been the practice since 1797.)

-Calvin Coolidge’s second Oath was administered by the only Chief Justice who was a former President, William Howard Taft.
+Calvin Coolidge’s second oath was administered by the only chief justice to also serve as president, William Howard Taft.

 Has a Woman Ever Administered the Oath of Office?